sagar0419/ImageAdmissionWebhook/README.md

 Run these commands in the [Makefile](./Makefile) directory 🗂️:

+To deploy Webhook: -

 `make deploy          # Apply ServiceAccount + Deployment`

 `make status          # See what’s running`

 `make clean           # Delete all deployed resources`

+To deploy test Manifest: -

+`make test-deploy      # Apply the manifest files from the testManifest folder`

+`make test-status       # Check pod/Deployment is created or not`

+`make test-clean        # Delete all test resources`

 You can override the namespace if needed: